idvorkin/idvorkin.github.io/_d/resistance.md

 ### Cold Exposure and Physiology - The science behind jump in the lake day

-Pretty cool discussion of cold exposure and its brain chemistry defences using adrenaline and how deliberately fighting the adrenaline can build your fight against the resistance.
+Pretty cool discussion of cold exposure and its brain chemistry defenses using adrenaline and how deliberately fighting the adrenaline can build your fight against the resistance.
 Kind of the science behind.

 <https://www.youtube.com/watch?v=pq6WHJzOkno>

 ### Positive [Habits](/habits) and Routine

-Every day I wake up at 5am, it's my first victory over the resistance, and it gives me strength to fight through the day.
+Every day I wake up at 5 am, it's my first victory over the resistance, and it gives me strength to fight through the day.

 ### Related books